Concepts of Disease and Health

 Some scholars, objectivists about disease, think that there are facts about the human body on which the notion of disease is founded, and that those with a clear grasp of those facts would have no trouble drawing lines, even in the challenging cases.
 Their opponents, constructivists about disease, maintain that this is an illusion, that the disputed cases reveal how the values of different social groups conflict, rather than exposing any ignorance of facts, and that agreement is sometimes even produced because of universal acceptance of a system of values.

-Kitcher's claim that an objectivist analysis is “grounded” on facts about the human body is perhaps not as clear as it might be.
-Before arriving at some qualifications, then, we should have straightforward statements of objectivism and constructivism in hand.
+Kitcher’s claim that an objectivist analysis, as he puts it, is “grounded” on facts about the human body is perhaps not as clear as it might be.
+Before arriving at some qualifications, then, we should have straightforward statements of naturalism and constructivism in hand.
 (Although, since the qualifications are not yet in place, perhaps no theorist would fully endorse these bald versions of the positions.)
+There are also taxonomies that cut finer.
+Broadbent (2019, p.93) argues that naturalism and normativism are only two of the distinctions we need to inform the debate.
+He thinks of them as “diagonal opposites on a 2×2 matrix of possible positions, being Value-Independent Realism and Value-Dependent Anti-Realism respectively.”
+Broadbent also recognizes Value-Dependent Realism and his own Value-Independent Anti-Realism.
+Whether or not constructivist analyses should really be seen as anti-realist in a metaphysical sense is not always clear, though.
+For reasons outlines below, the philosophical commitments of constructivist views are sometimes hard to grasp.

 Rather, they could be a set of naturally occurring processes that are held together in virtue of our interest in grouping them as a class.
 Kinds that work like this include “weed” or “vermin” (Murphy 2006): the existence of the superordinate class depends on human interests but the subordinate members are natural kinds whose natures can be investigated scientifically.

-The key constructivist contention is that there is no natural, objectively definable set of human malfunctions that necessarily cause disease.
+The key constructivist contention, as seen in the remark by Amundson quoted above, is that there is no natural, objectively definable set of human malfunctions that cause disease.
 Rather, constructivists assert that to call a condition a disease is to make a judgment that someone in that condition is undergoing a specific kind of harm that we explain in terms of bodily processes.
 But the bodily processes are not objectively malfunctioning; rather, they are merely judged by us to be unusual or abnormal because they depart from some shared, usually culturally specific, conception of human nature.
-The crucial difference between the positions then is that for an objectivist, diseases are objectively malfunctioning biological processes that cause harms.
-For a constructivist, diseases are harms that we blame on some biological process because it causes the harm, not because it is objectively dysfunctional.
+The crucial difference between the positions then is that for naturalists, diseases are objectively malfunctioning biological processes that cause harms.
+For constructivists, diseases are harms that we blame on some biological process because it causes the harm, not because it is objectively dysfunctional.

 That brings up the second reason why constructivism can be an elusive target: it has often rested on (perfectly reasonable) claims about the role that value judgments have played in medical practice, or on the prevalence of culturally specific disagreements about abnormal human behavior or physiology.
 This means, as we shall see, that constructivists, especially in the social sciences, do not tend to offer necessary and sufficient conditions.
 Rather, they often seek to reconstruct the concept of disease as revealed by our practices.
 Constructivism, therefore, often looks like a thesis about how inquiry is carried on: first we identify a condition we disvalue, then we look for a biological process that causes it and say that, whatever it is, it is abnormal.
 This stress on our practices is a common constructivist trope, whereas objectivists more often seek to analyse a concept that will clarify what disease really is, however fumbling and biased our attempts to uncover it may have been.